Quantifying and constraining terrestrial biosphere model (TBM) uncertainty and global carbon budget projections via data assimilation

 Our ongoing work involves the evaluating the consistency of different SIF products, and the continued development of the ORCHIDEE model to include a mechanistic description of the links between photosynthesis- and fluorescence-related processes.

-All these studies have ultimately resulted in an improvement in the predicted land carbon sink as well as a reduction and better quantification of its uncertainty into the future.
+All these studies have ultimately resulted in an improvement in the predicted land carbon sink as well as a reduction and better quantification of its uncertainty into the future (MacBean et al., 2022).
 In addition, DA methods allow us to identify model processes that are not well represented or missing if there is still a misfit between the model and the data.
-As such, this work has led to my interest in improving the representation of coupled carbon-water-vegetation dynamics in semi-arid ecosystems in models.
+For example, MacBean et al. (2015)led to my interest in improving the representation of coupled carbon-water-vegetation dynamics in semi-arid ecosystems in models.

 This work was/is funded by: